jigsawpieces/carousel-transition/README.md

 Simply adding CSS transitions to the list item won't work, because CSS transitions doesn't effect the display property (see full answer here: http://stackoverflow.com/a/22103238).
 Therefore, instead of using **display: block** and **display: none** to hide/show the slides, we need to use **opacity: 1** and **opacity: 0**

-Firstly, we need to overwrite the **.hidden** class so that the element is always displayed, but set to **opacity: 0** which it is not shown:
+Firstly, we need to overwrite the **.hidden** class so that the element is always displayed, but set to **opacity: 0** when we don't want it to be shown:
 ```css
 .carousel ul.carouselSlides li.carouselSlide.hidden {
     display: block !important;